Specialist early education service

 Specialist Early Education Service (SEES) is a home visiting support service for families of pre-school children with additional needs.
 Collaborative working with pre-school settings is a feature of SEES programmes.

 Specialist Early Education Service (SEES) professionals are highly trained in a range of evidence based approaches to support pre-school children with additional needs.
-SEES benefits from being part of the Educational Psychology Service, which provides quality supervision, training and advice.
+SEES benefits from being part of the Educational Psychology Service, which provides quality supervision to area lead teaching staff, training, and advice for SEES Teams.

 SEES is primarily a home visiting support service.